Team-BHP > Motorbikes

 ^ this suggestion is not from my technical knowledge but I have got this exact response from 5 different reliable mechanics whenever I asked them to replace shims due to ticking noise in my CBR250R.
 Eventually I listened to them (all 5 mechanics can't be wrong?) and stopped worrying about it as my bike performance/fuel efficiency/heating is same as ever in spite of the shim noise.

-Ratan Prabhu is online now (1) Thanks
+Ratan Prabhu is offline (1) Thanks

 Old 14th June 2024, 21:02 #1763